diaspora/diaspora/README.md

 **DISCLAIMER: THIS IS PRE-ALPHA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
-These instructions are for machines running [Ubuntu](http://www.ubuntu.com/) or Mac OS X. We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Chrome or Safari to the latest and greatest.
+These instructions are for machines running [Ubuntu](http://www.ubuntu.com/) or Mac OS X. We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Chrome, Safari or Opera to the latest and greatest.

 ## Preparing your system